brimdata/zui/CONTRIBUTING.md

 ## Migrations

-Because we persist state on a user's computer, if they upgrade Brim and we've changed the expected state, we need to migrate the old state.
+Because we persist state on a user's computer, if they upgrade Zui and we've changed the expected state, we need to migrate the old state.
 If any of the reducers in `src/js/state` are changed, we need to write a migration.
 There is a tool we built to help with this.
 You can run, for example:

 ```bash
 bin/gen migration addScrollPositionToViewer